Local4Global – system-of-systems that act locally for optimizing globally

 The projectCopyright: EBC

-For the building use case, the system-of-systems-theory is transferred into building technology, and a generic building TSoS is developed.
+For the building use-case, the system-of-systems-theory is transferred into building technology, and a generic building TSoS is developed.
 Based on this generic TSoS, the building TSoS within the E.ON ERC main building is defined containing 13 rooms, which have been equipped with additional sensors to monitor thermal energy flows continuously.

 The energy flows are affected depending on the shift of loads between the constituent`s actuators.
 The L4G-algorithm coordinates this shift of loads with the aim of minimizing the non-renewable energy consumption while maintaining the thermal comfort level.Copyright: EBC

 The algorithm is proven and fine-tuned during a detailed simulative pre-analysis process and embedded into building automation via an OPC infrastructure represented in Figure 1.
-The evaluation bases on routines, developed in the institute, which use the monitoring data to compare the energy consumption during L4G operations against the conventional control strategy.
+The evaluation is based on routines, developed in the institute, which use the monitoring data to compare the energy consumption during L4G operations against the conventional control strategy.